The Beginner’s Guide to Tempo Run Training

 Weather Conditions

-Ever notice that running in extreme weather, whether hot or cold, feels harder?
-That’s because your body is working to regulate its temperature.
+Have you noticed that running in extreme weather—hot or cold—feels tougher?
+It’s because your body has to work to keep its temperature steady.
 Cold weather can make your body burn more calories just to stay warm, but extreme heat will have you sweating more and working harder.

 Gender

 While not as big a factor as weight or speed, gender does play a role.
-Generally, men burn more calories than women during the same workout because they tend to have more muscle mass.
+Men usually burn more calories than women during the same workout because they often have more muscle.

 However, this difference is relatively small, and other factors like weight and fitness level have a much bigger impact.